hoprnet/hopr-sdk/README.md

 ## Description

-The `hopr-sdk` packagshelle is a software development kit for interacting with [HOPRd's Rest API functions](https://docs.hoprnet.org/developers/rest-api).
+The `hopr-sdk` package is a software development kit for interacting with [HOPRd's Rest API functions](https://docs.hoprnet.org/developers/rest-api).
 It provides a set of functions that allow developers to interact with the HOPR protocol and perform various actions such as node and account management, messaging, address retrieval, balance retrieval, and withdrawal and other operations.

 ## Installation